 While the Jeff Jarrett founded company is barely a 'rival' by today's standards, what it does possess however, is the huge collection of footage that has helped the likes of the WWE Network become huge hits with fans.

-When WWE purchased WCW, few could have predicted the rise in the demand for online video and foreshadowing the success of the network may have prevented any sales taking place in the first place.
+When WWE purchased WCW, few could have predicted the rise in the demand for video and foreshadowing the success of the network may have prevented any sales taking place in the first place.